- How to clean coffee maker with vinegar?

 - Add clean water to the reservoir and run the brew cycle 3 – 4 times by adding clean water every time.

-- Take all the accessories and wash them using soapy water.
+- Take all the accessories and wash them with the soapy water.

 - Dry all the accessories and the coffee maker using a dry towel.
 Then place everything separately in the open air before putting it back together.